 The Hospital's charges are subject to review and approval by the HSCRC.
 The total rate of reimbursement for services to patients under the Medicare and Medicaid programs is based on an arrangement between the Centers for Medicare and Medicaid Service and the HSCRC.
-Management believes that this program will remain in effect at least through June 30, 2017.
-The Hospital has an agreement with the HSCRC under a rate regulation concept called Total Patient Revenue (TPR) which was renewed as of July 1, 2016 for one year.
-TPR is a revenue constraint methodology which provides for inflation, bad debt, payor differential and adjustments for population growth, but excludes case mix and volume changes.
-For the years ended June 30, 2016 and 2015, the regulated revenue cap was \$322,063 and \$313,185, respectively.
-For the year ending June 30, 2017, the expected regulated revenue cap is \$325,418.
+Management believes that this program will remain in effect at least through June 30, 2018.
+The Hospital has an agreement with the HSCRC under a rate regulation concept called Global Budget Revenue (GBR) which was renewed as of July 1, 2016 and this agreement is expected to be renewed for July 1, 2017.
+GBR is a revenue constraint methodology which provides for inflation, bad debt, payor differential and adjustments for population growth, but excludes case mix and volume changes.
+For the years ended June 30, 2017 and 2016, the regulated revenue cap was \$325,957 and \$322,063, respectively.
+For the year ending June 30, 2018, the expected regulated revenue cap is \$334,670.
 The HSCRC also may impose various other revenue adjustments that could be significant in the future.